Back to All Events

 How can partnerships with academia accelerate local innovation and build sustainable communities?

-Under the overarching ECOSOC theme “Transformative, equitable, innovative and coordinated actions for the 2030 Agenda,” this official side event will explore how universities act as societal partners, co-creating solutions with cities and communities for SDG6: Clean water and sanitation, SDG7: Affordable and clean energy, SDG9: Industry, Innovation, and Infrastructure, SDG11: Sustainable cities and communities, and SDG17: Partnerships for the goals through place-based partnerships, futures thinking, and whole-institution approaches.
+Under the overarching ECOSOC theme “Transformative, equitable, innovative and coordinated actions for the 2030 Agenda,” this official side event explored how universities act as societal partners, co-creating solutions with cities and communities for SDG6: Clean water and sanitation, SDG7: Affordable and clean energy, SDG9: Industry, Innovation, and Infrastructure, SDG11: Sustainable cities and communities, and SDG17: Partnerships for the goals through place-based partnerships, futures thinking, and whole-institution approaches.

 • United Nations Academic Impact